the-events-calendar/events-gutenberg/readme.md

 * Feature - Add Tickets inside of the `plugins/` directory
 * Fix - Accept responses between `200` and `299` HTTP codes as valid responses
+* Fix - Prevent to set attributes when arrays have the same content

 #### 0.2.7-alpha - 2018-08-30